Election & Voting Information

-In order to receive an absent voter ballot application, a registered voter must make a verbal or written request.
+In order to receive an automatic application for an absentee ballot, a registered voter must make a verbal or written request.
 You can do this by contacting the Park Township Clerk’s Office at 399-4520 or by submitting a written request to the Park Township Clerk at 52 – 152nd Avenue, Holland, Michigan 49424.
-If you want to be placed on the Permanent Absentee Voter List, you must qualify for one of the required reasons (on a permanent basis).

 The position of Clerk in Park Township is an elected one.
 Some of the responsibilities of the Clerk include:

 - Keeping the Voter Registration File: The Clerk maintains the voter registration file for all registered voters in the township.

 - Elections: Another function of the Clerk’s office is conducting ALL elections for the township.

 - The Clerk is also a voting member on the township board.